SiamFS/SiamFS/README.md

 - **User-Centric Design**: Focus on creating intuitive and accessible user experiences
 - **Collaborative Mindset**: Experience working in team environments and contributing to collaborative projects
 - **Continuous Learning**: Always expanding my knowledge and adapting to new technologies
-- **Attention to Detail**: Commitment to clean code, thorough testing, and technical excellence
+- **Attention to Detail**: Commitment to clean code, thorough testing.

 ## 📫 Let's Connect